keb-kebish/keb/README.md

 # Keb
 ## Page object pattern
-Keb is a Selenium wrapper written in Kotlin that allows you to modularize pages of your web application into logic units represented by Kotlin classes.
-Design of Keb is heavily inspired by https://gebish.org.
+Keb is a https://gebish.org inspired Selenium wrapper written in Kotlin that allows you to modularize pages of your web application into logic units represented by Kotlin classes.
 ```kotlin
 class KotlinHomePage(browser: Browser) : Page(browser) {
     override fun url() = "https://kotlinlang.org"